harrywang/harrywang.github.io/_posts/2023-01-31-finetune-sd.md

 <img class="mx-auto" src="https://user-images.githubusercontent.com/595772/219880541-ce36d12a-bc7a-476c-b831-09a8d130f61a.png">

 [LoRA (Low-Rank Adaptation) of Large Language Models](https://arxiv.org/abs/2106.09685) was included in the [Diffuser](https://huggingface.co/docs/diffusers/index) release last week, which enables fine-tuning Stable Diffusion (SD) model with much lower GPU requirements so that I can finally try it on my old RTX 2080 Ti (I now use Tesla V100 most of the time).
-In addition, LoRA fine-tuning is much faster and the trained weights are much smaller, e.g., ~3M vs. ~5G.
+In addition, LoRA fine-tuning is much faster and the trained weights are much smaller, e.g., ~3M vs. ~5G (Lora models found on [civitai.com](civitai.com) are often ~100M-200M, which used a larger rank value such as 128, the default is 4 as explained [here](https://github.com/haofanwang/Lora-for-Diffusers)).

 There are many tutorials on fine-tuning Stable Diffusion using Colab notebooks and UI tools.
 But I did not find a good "self-contained" repo with environment setup, simple sample datasets, training scripts, and instructions so that people can just clone, customize, and run.